chenxingqiang/secret-learn/doc/developers/develop.rst

     class GaussianNoise(BaseEstimator, TransformerMixin):
         """This estimator ignores its input and returns random Gaussian noise.

-        It also does not adhere to all jax-sklearn conventions, but showcases how to handle randomness.
+        It also does not adhere to all secret-learn conventions, but showcases how to handle randomness.
         """